j4nk3e/alchemy_pub/priv/pages/Home.md

 If no date is set in the frontmatter, it will default to the modification date of the file.
 This allows you to drop new files in the `pages` folder without frontmatter, and they will still be ordered reasonably.
 Be aware that if you change a file, the date will also change.
 To keep the date of posts fixed, please use the `date` property.

+## LiveDeck: Interactive Presentations

+Setting the option `deck: true` in the YAML frontmatter will turn a page into a presentation.
+For more information on presentations, see [[LiveDeck]].

 ## Links & Navigation

 For all files, a url will be generated from its filename to link to the file.
 Spaces and special characters will be stripped out, and links will work case insensitive.
 [Pages](#pages) are referenced by name only.
 [Posts](#posts) will always use the date and name in the path.